stg-tud/apsa/2019/1-Introduction/Introduction.md

 # The Relation between  Compilers and Static Analyses

-^ Usually (static) code analyses are built on top of the the results of the first phases of compilers.
+^ Usually (static) code analyses are built on top of the results of the first phases of compilers.

 ![inline](CompilerPhases.pdf)